sanginchun/football-dashboard-react-redux/README.md

 - Login functionality
   - keeping custom page settings in an account
-  - Multiple custom pages, giving page titles each
+  - multiple custom pages, giving page titles each
-- Refactor inline css codes using CSS-In-JS libraries such as styled-components
+- Refactor inline-CSS codes using CSS-In-JS libraries such as styled-components